 Inhalation Toxicology

 The Globally Harmonized System (GHS) is a United Nations endorsed system for the classification of material hazards, including toxicity.
 The U.S. Environmental Protection Agency has also established a toxicity classification system.
-Current OECD testing guidelines (TGs 403, 433, 436) for inhalation toxicity outline the use of animals to determine LC-50 (concentration required to cause death of 50% of test animals).
+Current OECD testing guidelines (TGs 403, 433, 436) for inhalation toxicity outline the use of animals to determine LC-50 (concentration required to cause the death of 50% of test animals).

 Protocol